BAYEUX: WWII, D-DAY, DE GAULLE AND AFTER

 Summing up, as early as June 1944 an open field in the South-West part of Bayeux was chosen to be turned into a war cemetery.
 In accordance with a British military tradition, the fallen warriors are conventionally buried next to their comrades-in-arms close to the sites of death.
 As opposed to the practice of the American forces of reburying their soldiers, the British and Commonwealth soldiers were in most cases not reburied.
 Relatedly, a military cemetery in Bayeux was to receive the remnants of the fallen soldiers until 1952, when it finally took on the current borders.
 The ‘Cimetière Militaire Britannique de Bayeux’ is obviously not the only military cemetery of this kind in Normandy, though the largest one.
 In total, more than 25 000 Commonwealth soldiers were buried within nineteen relatively large cemeteries in the department of Calvados, and 26 in Normandy overall.
 Apart from this figure, thousands of fallen warriors found their resting place within the local pre-war civilian cemeteries.

 In accordance with the factualized statistics, the Bayeux War Cemetery hosts the graves of 4648 soldiers between 17 and 58 years old: 3935 British, 181 Canadian, 17 Australian, 8 from New Zealand, and one from South Africa.
 482 men were killed on D-Day, Tuesday 6th June 1944.
 Apart from the people of the British empire, 506 soldiers of different nationalities are buried here.
 Among them are 25 Polish, 7 Russian, 3 French, two Italian, and two Czech graves, one with a nationality unidentified.
 The largest national group after the British is formed of 466 German soldiers or Apr.
 10% of the overall figure of the burials within the cemetery in Bayeux.
 The Bayeux cemetery is under the supervision of the Commonwealth War Graves Commission (CWGC).
 Among more than 4000 Commonwealth soldiers there are 338 graves (437 unidentified of the total 4648 number) with ‘A soldier of the 1939-45 War – Known unto God’ inscription.
-A grave of Corporal Sidney Bates of the 1st Battalion Royal Norfolk Regiment commemorates the last resting place of the Victoria Cross recipient, the British Army’s highest military honor, awarded him posthumously.
+The grave of Corporal Sidney Bates of the 1st Battalion Royal Norfolk Regiment commemorates the last resting place of the Victoria Cross recipient, the British Army’s highest military honor, awarded him posthumously.
 Soon after the end of the war, thousands of British would cross the English Channel annually to pay tribute to the graves of the fallen soldiers.

 Opposite the ‘Cimetière Militaire Britannique de Bayeux’ one could find the ‘Memorial of the Missing’, which commemorates the memory of 1808 Commonwealth soldiers missing in combat, among them 1537 British warriors, 270 Canadian from South Africa.
 Among them was a war correspondent and photographer IAN HERBERT FYFE.
 These fallen warriors were regarded as the MIA (missed-in-action) during the fighting in Normandy and their graves were never found.
 The stone collonade is dominated by the inscription in Latin: ‘NOS A GULIELMO VICTI VICTORIS PATRIAM LIBERAVIMUS’, which can be translated as ‘We, once conquered by William, have been now set free the Conqueror’s native land’.
 It bears a reminder of the historical fact, that the Englishmen, who had been conquered by the Normand king William the Conqueror in 1066, in 1944 landed in France to liberate the country from the Nazi occupation.
 The ‘Memorial of the Missing’ was ceremonially opened on June 5, 1955, in the presence of Henry William Frederick Albert, Duke of Gloucester, the third son of King George V. He was the uncle of Queen Elizabeth II, who herself visited the ceremony of the 60th anniversary and 70th anniversary of the D-Day invasion in 2004 and 2014 retrospectively within the cemetery.